mzimmer77/CircuitPython/README.md

 ![image](https://user-images.githubusercontent.com/112961434/225632332-c6d4f69d-ae26-435a-8255-7c3c73feb427.png)
 (credit cooper)
 ### Reflection
 this was difficult until my bestfriend cooper let me borrow his code and wiring and video and that made it a whole lot easier.
+Having different points makes it easier to find a error or to see tempature.
+The delay is just as important and helps you get good readings.

 ## RotaryEncoder